Former Fed EXPOSES Gunna's Plea Deal. Did He Snitch?

 After years of this occurring, an employee reported her to an investigative team of a local television network.

-Argued that there was insufficient evidence to support theft by taking and racketeering.
+During the trial, Kilby argued, let me enlarge this for real fast, argued that there was insufficient evidence to support theft by taking and racketeering.

 She specifically argued that the state failed to prove that the money she directed to her personal accounts were the property of the animal shelter.

-Moreover, Kilby testified that the transactions were involved in transactions involved donation money that was intended for and belonged to the animals.
+Moreover, Kilby testified that the transactions were involved in transactions that involved donation money that was intended for and belonged to the animals.

 Therefore, the jury found Kilby guilty of racketeering based upon the theft by taking incidents.